Have you heard of fenugreek before?

 Fenugreek has many beneficial compounds that have been shown to lower blood sugar levels in diabetes patients (9).
 A study found subjects taking fenugreek extract were able to decrease their fasting plasma glucose levels as well as their anti-diabetic therapy significantly compared to placebo (10).

-Fenugreek acts by slowing the absorption of sugars in the stomach, improving insulin action, and delaying gastric emptying.
+Fenugreek acts by slowing the absorption of sugars in the stomach, improving and delaying gastric emptying.

 As with any herb or natural supplement always consult your health care provider before consumption, especially if you are taking medications, to avoid any side effects and potential risks.